sileht/mergify-demo/README.md

-# Demo of Mergify.io
+# Demo of Mergify

-You can send pull requests on this and have fun.
+You can use this demo by creating pull requests.

-This is awesome!

-I love Mergify!

-Me too!

-This is Amazing!
-Love Love Mergify.